 1.1.
-This Safety Guide provides recommendations on how to meet the requirements of IAEA Safety Standards Series No. SSR-1, Site Evaluation for Nuclear Installations [1] in relation to the procedures for the evaluation of hazards generated by earthquakes affecting nuclear power plants and other nuclear installations.
-This publication is a revision of IAEA Safety Standards Series No. SSG-9, Seismic Hazards in Site Evaluation for Nuclear Installations1, which it supersedes.
+This Safety Guide provides recommendations on how to meet the requirements of IAEA Safety Standards Series No. SSR-1, Site Evaluation for Nuclear Installations [1], in relation to the procedures for the evaluation of hazards generated by earthquakes affecting nuclear power plants and other nuclear installations.